10 Best Wild Camping Spots in the UK

 Wild camping in the Lake District

 As you can already guess, this also means that wild camping in the Lake District is very, very busy between spring and autumn.
-There are no designated wild camping spots in this region, but as long as you set up your camp high up in the mountains and stay out of people’s way, you shouldn’t encounter any major issues.
+There are no designated wild camping spots in this region, but as long as you set up your camp high up in the mountains and stay out of people’s ways, you shouldn’t encounter any major issues.
 However, as I’ve already said, chances are that these spots will already be taken if you get there too late.

 For that matter, I recommend heading over to the Western Fells and the Ennerdale Valley.
 There, you should be able to wild camp in the woodlands and enjoy a much quieter time.
-Another good option is the wondrous lake called Codale Tarn, which is somewhat tricky to reach and, therefore not likely to have any people camping along its shores.
+Another good option is the wondrous lake called Codale Tarn, which is somewhat tricky to reach and therefore not likely to have any people camping along its shores.

 5. The Brecon Beacons, Wales